kyodo-tech/orchid/README.md

 - **Fixed Activity Interface**: For simple fault tolerance, all activities must adhere to a simple interface with an input and output byte array.
 This design choice simplifies the implementation but may require additional logic for complex data types client side.
 - **Parallelism via Merge Points**: Orchid focuses primarily on serial workflow execution, but parallelism can be achieved through merge points where multiple branches converge into a single node.
 This implies that every workflow ends with a single node, which can be a merge point where parallel branches converge.
+- **Dynamic Parallelism via Activities**: Orchid can support dynamic fan-out/fan-in or dynamic parallelism scenarios, where the number of parallel tasks is determined at runtime.
+This is achieved by using activities to spawn child workflows or goroutines.
+However, panics in spawned goroutines _MAY_ still crash the program.
+- **Activity Panic Recovery**: Activity panics can be recovered in both top-level and child workflows.
+Persisted workflows can therefore continue after code fixes.
+This only works for panics in activities that don't occur in goroutines spawned by activities.
+The functional option `WithFailWorkflowOnActivityPanic` of the orchestrator can be used terminate workflow and mark them non-restorable after activity panics.
 - **Idempotency and Error Handling**: Orchid ensures that workflows and activities have unique execution IDs to prevent duplicate processing.
 All activities are executed at-least-once, so they _MUST BE_ **idempotent** to ensure that retries do not cause unintended side effects.
 Pass the `ActivityToken` to external systems to ensure idempotency and fault tolerance.
 - **Atomicity and Side Effects**: Activities _SHALL_ perform **atomic operations**, non-atomicity (like partial database updates) may leave the system in an inconsistent state if they fail midway.
 - **Avoid shared mutable state in Activities**: Activities _SHOULD NOT_ share mutable state between them, as this can lead to race conditions and data corruption.
 Use the `context` package to pass data between activities, atomic datastores or synchronization primitives for shared state.